Off-Roading the Old Fall River Road to Chasm Falls in Rocky Mountain National Park, Colorado

 How to Get There

 Getting to Old Fall River Road from Estes Park is easy and part of the adventure itself.
 From downtown Estes, take US-36 west toward the park’s Beaver Meadows Entrance.
 Once inside the park, follow signs for the Endovalley Picnic Area, that’s where Old Fall River Road begins.
 Just remember, this road is only open from July to early October, depending on weather, so timing is everything.
 You don’t need a crazy off-road vehicle, just something that handles dirt roads comfortably.
-And because it’s a popular spot, the park uses a timed-entry reservation system during the busy summer months, so grab your permit online before you head out.
+And because it’s a popular spot, the park uses a timed entry reservation system during the busy summer months, so grab your permit online before you head out.

 The Scenic Drive to Chasm Falls